mlcourses/lab-2-blog-post-group5_cs281/post.md

 - The `W out` pin is the output of the chip.

 - The `strobe pin` is used to enable/disable the operation of the multiplexer.
 In this case, if it receives a Ground Voltage, then the multiplexer will be enabled or produce multiple outputs.
-If it receives a +5 Voltage, the multiplexer will be disabled, only outputting a +5 voltage.
+If it receives a +5 Voltage, the multiplexer will be disabled, only outputting a +5 voltage regardless of what the select input lines are.

-### 2. Wiring The Circuit
+#### 2. Wiring The Circuit

 - Below is a logical outline for the mux based on its Boolean expression and its truth table: